mikee-AI/Zomato-Recommendation-Systems/README.md

 In other words, these algorithms try to recommend things similar to what a user liked in the past.
 The dataset I’ll be using here consists of restaurants in Bangalore, India, collected from Zomato.

+To create the Restaurant recommendation system, I will create a content-based recommendation system where when I enter the name of a restaurant, the Restaurant recommendation system will look at reviews from other restaurants, and System will recommend us to the other restaurants with similar reviews and sort them from the top-rated.